-Professor of Sociology and The Laura and Carl Peterson Endowed Chair of Social Science
+Laura and Carl Peterson Endowed Chair of Social Sciences, Emeritus

 Keith Farrington has been a member of the Department of Sociology at Whitman College since 1977.
-A transplanted northeasterner who received his BA from Bates College and his Ph.D. from the University of New Hampshire, Keith long ago became a true northwesterner in mannerism, mindset, and mentality.
-Keith's fields of specialization are Sociology of the Family, Criminology, the Sociology of Prisons and Punishment, Social Psychology, the Sociology of Popular Music, and Social Research Methods (both quantitative and qualitative).
+He retired in spring 2020.
+A transplanted northeasterner who received his bachelor's from Bates College and his doctorate from the University of New Hampshire, Farrington long ago became a true northwesterner in mannerism, mindse, and mentality.
+His fields of specialization are sociology of the family, criminology, the sociology of prisons and punishment, social psychology, the sociology of popular music, and social research methods (both quantitative and qualitative).
 His recent professional work has been in the areas of:

 - The impacts of prisons upon the host communities in which they are located